Rohith-11511/python-project---ROCK-PAPER-SCISSORS-GAME-using-hand-gestures/README.md

  * Simple game logic to determine the winner.
  * Console output for choices and results.

-Create a Virtual Environment:
+-Create a Virtual Environment:
-         python -m venv myenv
+         * python -m venv myenv

-Activate the Virtual Environment:
+-Activate the Virtual Environment:
-   On Windows:
+  * On Windows:
          myenv\Scripts\activate
-   On macOS/Linux:
+  * On macOS/Linux:
          source myenv/bin/activate
-Install Dependencies: Once the virtual environment is activated, install the required packages:
+-Install Dependencies: Once the virtual environment is activated, install the required packages:
          pip install -r